Productivity Tools › Github

 When should you choose GitHub over GitLab?

 • Whether you’re engaged in an open-source project or seeking to contribute to such initiatives, GitHub could be your preferred platform.
 It boasts a larger community of open-source developers and stands as the prominent choice for open-source development.
+It has lots of extra features, for example, GitHub dark mode, and lots of templates and integrations.

 • Should financial considerations weigh on your decision, GitLab could align better with your needs due to its offering of limitless free private repositories.
 Furthermore, GitLab comes with a richer set of built-in functionalities, encompassing continuous integration, continuous deployment, project management, and issue tracking.
 Thus, if your requirements include advanced capabilities, GitLab presents itself as the optimal solution.

 • In terms of security attributes, GitLab excels with its robust features like mandatory code reviews and heightened access controls.
-Therefore, if your objective is to implement stringent security protocols, GitLab emerges as the more preferable alternative.
+Therefore, if your objective is to implement stringent security protocols, GitLab emerges as the preferable alternative.

 When should you choose GitLab over GitHub?